-Designed by Steinway & Sons, employing the unique patents and expertise that have made the Steinway heritage synonymous with musical excellence, the Boston line of grands represent a singular achievement: a superior playing experience at a price level never before thought possible.
+Designed by Steinway & Sons, employing the unique patents and expertise that have made the Steinway heritage synonymous with musical excellence, the line of Boston grand pianos represent a singular achievement: a superior playing experience at a price level never before thought possible.

 The Boston PE II also includes the major enhancements previously introduced with the original Performance Edition in 2009, including a maple inner rim (found only in the finest pianos) and the patented Octagrip™ pinblock.
 In combination, these enhancements further elevate the Boston Performance Edition II piano to a class by itself in the mid-price range.